Alan-Baylis/Unity3D-Character-Controller_Manual/README.md

 # Unity3D
-Use of these scripts is free (read: http://unlicense.org/).
+Use of these scripts is free (<http://unlicense.org>).
 Crediting the author (me! :D) is not required at all, athough it is not discouraged or unwelcomed - although I encourage anyone using these assets to contribute to the public domain aswell by releasing as many scripts and projects as you feel comfortable with under the Unlicense/ similar licenses where you can legally and ethically do so.